to Get Supplemental Screening

 one of the laboratories below to obtain a free parent packet,

-which contains a screening kit and information for you and
+which contains a screening kit and information for you and your

-to delivery and taken to the hospital with you.
+and taken to the hospital with you.

-each month for expectant parents who qualify.
+for expectant parents who qualify.
 Click

 here for more information about "Packet For Parents".